rohanshar77/rohanshar77/README.md

 ### Hi there 👋

+📕 I'm currently pursuing a BS in Computer Science at the University of Maryland, College Park 👨🏽‍💻 I'm working as a Software Engineering Intern at Crestron Electronics

 <!--
 **rohanshar77/rohanshar77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.